Xavier Musketeers men's basketball: NCAA Tournament seeding history

 The NCAA began seeding the tournament with the 1979 edition.

 NIT results

-The Musketeers have appeared in the National Invitation Tournament (NIT) nine times.
-Their combined record is 21–7.
+The Musketeers have appeared in the National Invitation Tournament (NIT) ten times.
+Their combined record is 21–8.
 They were NIT Champions in 1958 and 2022.

 NAIA tournament results

 The Musketeers have appeared in the NAIA tournament one time.
 Their record is 3–2.

 Musketeers in the NBA

 The following table shows Xavier players selected in the NBA or ABA draft or appearing on an NBA or ABA roster.